-\paragraph{Datasets.} Our method is evaluated on the benchmark dataset VQA-v2 \citep{vqabase} where images are from the COCO dataset \citep{coco} and we report the results on its validation split using Eq. \ref{eq:acc}.

-\paragraph{Models.} We studied our approach with the following state-of-the-art Visual Question Answering models: (1) Multi-modal Factorized Bilinear (MFB) \citep{mfb} combines multi-modal features using an end-to-end network architecture to jointly learn the image and question attention; (2) Bottom-Up and Top-Down attention mechanism (BUTD) \citep{butd} enables attention to be calculated at the level of objects and other salient image regions.
-The bottom-up mechanism based on Faster R-CNN proposes image regions, while the top-down mechanism determines feature weightings; (3) Bilinear Attention Networks (BAN) \citep{ban} considers bilinear interactions among two groups of input channels and extracts the joint representations for each pair of channels; (4) Multimodal neural architecture search (MMNas) \citep{mmnas} uses a gradient-based algorithm to learn the optimal architecture; (5) Modular Co-Attention Network (MCAN) \citep{mcan} consists of Modular Co-Attention (MCA) layers cascaded in depth where each MCA layer models both the self-attention and the guided-attention of the input channels.
+The following VQA models were studied: (1) Multi-modal Factorized Bilinear (MFB) \cite{mfb} combines multi-modal features using an end-to-end network architecture to jointly learn the image and question attention, (2) Bottom-Up and Top-Down attention mechanism (BUTD) \cite{butd} enables attention to be calculated at the level of objects and other salient image regions.
+The bottom-up mechanism based on Faster R-CNN proposes image regions, while the top-down mechanism determines feature weightings, (3) Bilinear Attention Networks (BAN) \cite{ban} considers bilinear interactions among two groups of input channels and extracts the joint representations for each pair of channels, (4) Multi-modal neural architecture search (MMNas) \cite{mmnas} uses a gradient-based algorithm to learn the optimal architecture, and (5) Modular Co-Attention Network (MCAN) \cite{mcan} consists of Modular Co-Attention layers cascaded in depth where each layer models both the self-attention and the guided-attention of the input.